Neurosim: A Fast Simulator for Neuromorphic Robot Perception: The Design of Neurosim

 Our design significantly increases throughput and sustains event generation from multi-kilohertz intensity images on modern GPUs.
 Neurosim can process a new intensity frame, trigger events based on the contrast threshold model, update the internal pixel states, and output the event stream at over 31 kHz for VGA and 23 kHz for HD frames.
 We benchmark our implementation against existing event simulators in \cref{fig:neurosim_esim_benchmark}.

 \paragraph{Running closed-loop perception and control experiments at the extremes of the performance envelope of the hardware} Neurosim, in its first iteration, includes support for a fast and accurate model of multirotor dynamics and inertial sensors named RotorPy \cite{folk2023rotorpy}.
 Control commands (rotor RPMs, or thrust and angular velocities in body frame) can be provided to change the vehicle pose.
-We include parameters like aerodynamic drag specifications and multirotor configurations like mass, inertia, rotor positions and motor response characteristics for accurate simulation. \footnote{The library also supports swapping out the dynamics simulator for different libraries, custom implementations, or other platforms.} RotorPy can simulate the dynamics at more than 1 \unit{\kilo\Hz} on a single CPU core.
+We include parameters like aerodynamic drag specifications and multirotor configurations like mass, inertia, rotor positions and motor response characteristics for accurate simulation.
+Neurosim also supports swapping out the dynamics simulator for different libraries, custom implementations, or other platforms.
+RotorPy can simulate the dynamics at more than 20 \unit{\kilo\Hz} on a single CPU core.
 It includes procedures for motion planning for multirotor platforms using differential flatness-based trajectory generation.
 Dynamics and sensor simulation in Neurosim are coupled tightly with very little latency to ensure that sensor simulation faithfully captures the vehicle pose. \cref{sec:applications} shows an example of how this can be used to sample agile trajectories in congested indoor environments to simulate sensory data that would be much too risky to obtain using real hardware.
-This functionality enables evaluating closed-loop control using neuromorphic and classical sensors.

 The Neurosim architecture mirrors a typical autonomy stack that interfaces with a hardware platform.
 Different processes consume sensor observations, compute upon them using their respective perception, planning, or control pipelines, and publish control commands.
 The simulator ingests these commands just like a real multirotor would.
 There are two modes of operation.
 In the ``closed-loop mode'', Neurosim runs in lockstep with other processes that subscribe to sensor streams, perform computation, and publish control commands that immediately affect the simulated vehicle.
 Example applications of such synchronous execution include evaluating event-based perception and control algorithms or reinforcement learning event-based control policies.
 In the ``streaming mode'', Neurosim behaves as if a platform were transmitting real-time data for online training. \cref{sec:applications} demonstrates an example application of asynchronous simulation.
 The simulator publishes observations that are used directly for online training of multi-modal foundation models without any intermediate disk storage. \cref{sec:cortex} discusses how high-frequency and high-throughput perception and control data (e.g., Python data structures, NumPy, and PyTorch arrays) for both synchronous and asynchronous operation are communicated using a publish-subscribe framework called Cortex.